 I cannot figure out why American Idol would give me such a ridiculously paper thin wristband and say “Keep this dry” in 110 degree heat index weather.
 I wanted to visit Nashville Shores, a water park, on Friday but could not risk losing the wristband.

 I held fundraiser parties during college for my fraternity in which I sprung for the slightly more expensive plastic wristbands.
 FOX couldn’t give me a plastic wristband too?

 So now it was 8:30am on Thursday morning–we were registered for the audition–and had two days in Nashville to entertain ourselves.
-Read Weekend in Nashville TN to find out what we did for those two days.

 3 Ways to Make The American Idol Audition An Affordable Trip: